-ACC covers COVID vaccination complications.
+ACC covers

-ACC covers workers who get COVID whilst at work as this is a workplace injury.
+COVID

+vaccination

+complications.

 Major vaccination side effects are usually excluded from health insurance plans, as these are typically covered by ACC.

 The injury must be clearly caused by the vaccination and must not be a normal side effect.